oxy86/cf-react/README.md

 ## Generate a project

- Enter the newly-created React project folder, and use the following command to generate a Workers Sites configuration for your project:
+ Enter the newly-created React project folder  (i.e. `cd cf-react`), and use this command to generate a Workers Sites configuration:

  `wrangler init --site`

-The init --site command will provide the scaffolding necessary to deploy your React application.
-For the majority of static sites, you shouldn’t need to change the Workers script: by default, the script will look at an incoming request, and will serve a corresponding asset from [Workers KV](https://www.cloudflare.com/products/workers-kv/) based on that route.
+This will provide the scaffolding necessary to deploy the React application.
+For the majority of static sites, we do not need to change the Workers script: by default, the script will look at an incoming request, and will serve a corresponding asset from [Workers KV](https://www.cloudflare.com/products/workers-kv/) based on that route.
 For instance, if my static site is deployed at mystaticsite.com, requesting mystaticsite.com/about.html will look for a file in KV called about.html, and serve it back to the client.
 In addition, if the asset being returned from KV is cacheable, it will automatically be cached with Cloudflare’s CDN, making subsequent requests even faster.

 To serve a single page application, update workers-site/index.js with the following code to so that all html requests are pointed at your root index.html file.